S5-CHRIS/super-adventure/.github/ISSUE_TEMPLATE/ff-project-issue.md

 ---
 name: Firefox Release Issue
-about: Use this template to create an issue for a Firefox Release Project
+about: "Use this template to create an issue for a Firefox Release Project"
-title: ''
+labels: ""
-labels: ''
+assignees:
-assignees: ''
+title: ""
 ---

 ## Acceptance Criteria